geoffdavis/esphome-mitsubishiheatpump/README.md

     name: denheatpump WiFi Signal
     update_interval: 60s

-climate:
+external_components:
-  - platform: custom
+  - source: github://geoffdavis/esphome-mitsubishiheatpump

+mitsubishi_heatpump:
+  name: "Den Heat Pump"

-    # ESP32 only - change &Serial to &Serial1 or &Serial2 and remove the
+  # ESP32 only - change UART0 to UART1 or UART2 and remove the
   # logging:baud_rate above to allow the built-in UART0 to function for
   # logging.
-    lambda: |-
-      auto my_heatpump = new MitsubishiHeatPump(&Serial);
-      App.register_component(my_heatpump);
-      return {my_heatpump};
-    climates:
-      - name: "Den Heat Pump"
+  hardware_uart: UART0
 ```

 # See Also